magore/hp85disk/README.md

   * ISP header: MOSI,MISO,SCK,/Reset connects directly to ISP header
   * Micro SD Interface: MOSI,MISO,SCK attach to CPU function via a 1k series resistor.
     * Micro SD interface has level shifters and internal 5V to 3.3V regulator
-    * PB3 /CS must have a 10K pullup up to VCC to prevent access durring ISP programming
+    * PB3 /CS must have a 10K pull-up up to VCC to prevent access during ISP programming
     * PB4 should have a 10K pull up help assure the SPI bus does not go into slave mode.
   * RS232 TTL: connect to FTDI232 USB  board which also provides 5V VCC power to all circuits..
   * I2C: SCL,SDA connect to optional DS1307 RTC board with each line having a 2k2 pull-up